 Ohio Bureau of Motor Vehicles

-- Say “Yes” to organ, eye and tissue donation when asked at the Bureau of Motor Vehicles when renewing a driver’s license or state identification card.
+- Say “Yes” to organ, eye and tissue donation when asked at the BMV when receiving or renewing a driver license or state identification card.

 - Register online